 Conspiracy, in itself, is often a crime.
 Still, it is sometimes merged, as a lesser included offense, in which it can be shown to have been a vital component.
 (We will return to this avenue later in this article.)

-A criminal conspiracy comes into being when two or more persons agree to commit a criminal act, or to make use of unlawful means to accomplish an act which is not unlawful.
-It is unique in that it is one of the few crimes which require at least two participants.
+A criminal conspiracy comes into being when two or more persons agree to commit a criminal act, or to make use of unlawful means to accomplish an act that is not unlawful.
+It is unique in that it is one of the few crimes that require at least two participants.

-Only two other crimes, dueling and adultery fell beneath this rubric.
-Dueling is now obsolete, and adultery is rarely a crime.
+Only two other crimes, duelling and adultery, fall beneath this rubric.
+Duelling is now obsolete, and adultery is rarely a crime.
 It is brought forth, if at all, as a factor in divorce litigation.
 While originally viewed as between a man and a woman, one or both of whom were married to others, the development of the civil partnership and the probability of same-gender marriage is likely to expand this purview.